-Information security is of utmost priority to Actian.
-In an ongoing effort to ensure that our customer’s are effectively informed of Security Vulnerabilities, that may impact your Actian implementations, we have worked to develop a more clear and concise means of posting appropriate announcements, automatic notifications, and provide a resource for reporting of any identified vulnerabilities.
+Information security is an utmost priority to Actian.
+To ensure that our customers are informed of security vulnerabilities that may impact their Actian implementations, we have developed a more clear and concise means of posting appropriate announcements, automatic notifications, and a resource for reporting identified vulnerabilities.

 Security – Resources

 - Track all the Latest Vulnerabilities with SecurityTracker